 35. Outbound Link Quality: Many SEOs think that linking out to authority sites helps send trust signals to Google.
 And this is backed up by a recent industry study.

 36. Outbound Link Theme: According to The Hillop Algorithm, Google may use the content of the pages you link to as a relevancy signal.
 For example, if you have a page about cars that links to movie-related pages, this may tell Google that your page is about the movie Cars, not the automobile.

 37. Grammar and Spelling: Proper grammar and spelling is a quality signal, although Cutts gave mixed messages a few years back on whether or not this was important.

 38. Syndicated Content: Is the content on the page original?
 If it’s scraped or copied from an indexed page it won’t rank as well… or may not get indexed at all.

-39. Mobile-Friendly Update: Often referred to as “Mobilegeddon“, this update rewarded pages that were properly optimized for mobile devices.
+39. Mobile-Friendly Update: Often referred to as “Mobilegeddon“, this update rewarded pages that were properly optimised for mobile devices.

 40. Mobile Usability: Websites that mobile users can easily use may have an edge in Google’s “Mobile-first Index”.

 41. “Hidden” Content on Mobile: Hidden content on mobile devices may not get indexed (or may not be weighed as heavily) vs. fully visible content.
 However, a Googler recently stated that hidden content is OK.
 But also said that in the same video, “…if it’s critical content it should be visible…”.